aegrey/skele-onepage/README.md

 ### Responsive One Page Skeleton using Gulp, Jade, Sass
 ----

 This is a skeleton I originally built for my portfolio.
-I'll customize it further in the future if requests are made or as I come across bugs, but for now it's a easy to use simple base for a single page or one page website that uses Bootstrap for responsiveness.
+I'll customize it further in the future if requests are made or as I come across bugs, but for now it's a easy to use simple base for a single page or one page website that uses Bootstrap for responsiveness (I plan on replacing this soon).
 You can view the demo at http://aegrey.github.io/

 ----
 #### Requirements